Action of 1 August 1801

 The action of 1 August 1801 was a single-ship action of the First Barbary War fought between the American schooner USS Enterprise and the Tripolitan polacca Tripoli off the coast of modern-day Libya.

 As part of Commodore Richard Dale's Mediterranean Squadron, Enterprise had been deployed with the American force blockading the Vilayet of Tripoli.
 Enterprise, under the command of Lieutenant Andrew Sterett, had been sent by Commodore Dale to gather supplies at Malta.
 While cruising towards Malta, Enterprise engaged Tripoli, commanded by Admiral Rais Mahomet Rous.
 Tripoli put up a stubborn fight and perfidiously feigned surrender three times in an engagement lasting three hours before the polacca was finally captured by the Americans.

 Although the Americans had taken the vessel, Sterett had no orders to take prizes and so was obliged to release her.
-Enterprise completed her journey to Malta, and received honor and praise from the squadron's Commodore on her return to the fleet.
+Enterprise completed her journey to Malta and received honor and praise from Dale on her return to the fleet.
 The success of the battle boosted morale in the United States, since it was that country's first victory in the war against the Tripolitans.
 The opposite occurred in Tripoli, where morale sank heavily upon learning of Tripoli's defeat.
 Despite Enterprise's triumph, the war continued indecisively for another four years.

 Background

-Following the recognition of the independence of the United States (US) in 1783, the new country's early administrations had elected to make tribute payments to the Vilayet of Tripoli to protect American commercial shipping interests in the Mediterranean Sea.
-Tripoli, nominally a subject of the Ottoman Empire, was practically autonomous in conducting her foreign affairs, and would declare war on non-Muslim states whose ships sailed in the Mediterranean in order to extract tribute from them.
+Following the recognition of the independence of the United States in 1783, the early administrations had elected to make tribute payments to the Vilayet of Tripoli to protect American commercial shipping interests in the Mediterranean Sea.
+Tripoli, nominally a subject of the Ottoman Empire, was practically autonomous in conducting her foreign affairs and would declare war on non-Muslim states whose ships sailed in the Mediterranean in order to extract tribute from them.
 In 1801, the payments demanded by Tripoli from the United States were significantly increased.
 The newly elected administration of Thomas Jefferson, an opponent of the tribute payments from their inception, refused to pay.
 As a result, Tripoli declared war on the United States, and its navy began to seize American ships and crews in an attempt to coerce the Jefferson administration into acceding to their demands.
 When word of these attacks on American merchantmen reached Washington, D.C., the Jefferson administration gave the United States Navy the authority to conduct limited operations against Tripoli.
 As part of the American strategy, a squadron under Commodore Richard Dale was dispatched to blockade Tripoli.